MilesRayne/MilesRayne/README.md

 I'm a Full Stack Engineer, currently working as the Back End Team Lead at [Blinking](https://blinking.id).
 I also work part-time as a developer at [ProudSourceIT](https://proudsourceit.com/).
 ### Education
-I studied Information Systems and Technologies at the [Faculty of Organisational Sciences](http://www.fon.bg.ac.rs/), in Belgrade, Serbia.
+I finished my undergraduate and graduate studies in Information Systems and Technologies at the [Faculty of Organisational Sciences](http://www.fon.bg.ac.rs/), in Belgrade, Serbia.

-Currently finishing up my master's thesis there.
 ### Interests
 In my free time I enjoy creating scripts, browser extensions and various other tiny software (if I'm not out with friends, playing video games or watching anime).